 The Scarlet Letter

-Opera Colorado will present the professional world premiere of the opera The Scarlet Letter by composer Lori Laitman and librettist David Mason.
-The new production, directed by Beth Greenberg, was to have debuted in May of 2013 as part of Opera Colorado's 30th Anniversary Season, but Opera Colorado recently announced a postponement to 2015.
-Please visit http://operacolorado.org/?page_id=185 for the latest news.
+Opera Colorado will present the professional world premiere of the opera The Scarlet Letter by composer Lori Laitman and librettist David Mason in May of 2016.
+For updated information, please visit www.operacolorado.org.

 The opera calls for 3 leading roles:

 - Hester Prynne, a seamstress: lyric soprano

 - Arthur Dimmesdale, a young minister: lyric tenor